Red Orchestra (espionage): Origin

 Other friends were found by Schulze-Boysen among former students of a reform school on the island of Scharfenberg in Berlin-Tegel.
-These often came from communist or social - democratic workers' families, e.g. Hans and Hilde Coppi, Heinrich Scheel, Hermann Natterodt and Hans Lautenschlager.
+These often came from communist or social – democratic workers' families, e.g. Hans and Hilde Coppi, Heinrich Scheel, Hermann Natterodt and Hans and Ina Lautenschlager.
 Some of these contacts existed before 1933, for example through the German Society of intellectuals.
 John Rittmeister's wife Eva was a good friend of Liane Berkowitz, Ursula Goetze, Friedrich Rehmer, Maria Terwiel and Fritz Thiel who met in the 1939 abitur class at the secondary private school, Heil'schen Abendschule at Berlin W 50, Augsburger Straße 60 in Schöneberg.
 The Romanist Werner Krauss joined this group, and through discussions, an active resistance to the Nazi regime grew.
 Ursula Goetze who was part of the group, provided contacts with the communist groups in Neukölln.

 From 1932 onwards, the economist Arvid Harnack and his American wife Mildred assembled a group of friends and members of the Berlin Marxist Workers School (MASCH) to form a discussion group that debated the political and economic perspectives at the time.
 Harnak's group meetings, in contrast to those of Schulze-Boysen's group, were considered rather austere.
 Members of the group included the German politician and Minister of Culture Adolf Grimme, the locksmith Karl Behrens, the German journalist Adam Kuckhoff and his wife Greta and the industrialist and entrepreneur Leo Skrzypczynski.
 From 1935, Harnack tried to camouflage his activities by becoming a member of the Nazi Party working in the Reich Ministry of Economics with the rank of Oberregierungsrat.
-Through this work, Harnack planned to train them to build a free and socially just Germany after the end of the National Socialism' regime.
+Through this work, Harnack planned to train them to build a free and socially just Germany after the end of the National Socialism regime.

 The dancer Oda Schottmüller and Erika Gräfin von Brockdorff were friends with the Kuckhoffs.
 In 1937 Adam Kuckhoff introduced Harnack to the journalist and former journalist railway worker John Sieg, a former editor of the Communist Party of Germany (KPD) newspaper the Die Rote Fahne.
 As a railway worker at the Deutsche Reichsbahn, Sieg was able to make use of work-related travel, enabling him to found a communist resistance group in the Neukölln borough in Berlin.
 He knew the former Foreign Affairs Minister Wilhelm Guddorf and Martin Weise.
 In 1934 Guddorf was arrested and sentenced to hard labour.
 In 1939 after his release from the Sachsenhausen concentration camp, Guddorf worked as a bookseller, and worked closely with Schulze-Boysen.